django-commons/django-typer/doc/source/extensions.rst

 or add additional commands to a command implemented elsewhere.
 You can then use Django's built in command override precedence (INSTALLED_APPS) to ensure your command is used instead of the upstream command or give it a different name if you would like the upstream command to still be available.
-The :ref:`composition pattern <composition>` allows commands and groups to be added or overridden directly on upstream commands without inheritance.
+The :ref:`plugin pattern <plugin>` allows commands and groups to be added or overridden directly on upstream commands without inheritance.
 This mechanism is useful when you might expect other apps to also modify the original command.
 Conflicts are resolved in INSTALLED_APPS order.